andy145155/movie-app/README.md

 - [![devContainer][devContainer]][devContainer-url]
 - [![Serverless][Serverless]][Serverless-url]

+### Movie Datasets

+The Movie Recommender App uses the [TMDB 5000 movie dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), which includes information on over 5,000 movies, including their titles, genres, release dates, production companies, and user ratings.
+To extract useful information from this dataset, we use content-based filtering techniques that analyze the features of movies that users have previously enjoyed and then suggest similar movies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 To get started with the Movie Recommender App, follow these steps:

+Note that you will need your own domain name to fully reproduce app on your own.

 ### Prerequisites